AntiMicroX/antimicrox/README.md

 ## Description

 AntiMicroX is a graphical program used to map gamepad keys to keyboard, mouse, scripts and macros.
 You can use this program to control any desktop application with a gamepad on Linux.
 It can be also used for generating SDL2 configuration (useful for mapping atypical gamepads to generic ones like xbox360).

 We support X.org and Wayland.

+Features:

-It allows mapping of gamepads/joystick buttons to:
+- Mapping of gamepads/joystick buttons to:
   - keyboard buttons
   - mouse buttons and moves
   - scripts and executables
   - macros consisting of elements mentioned above
+- Assigning multiple switchable sets of mappings to gamepad.
+- Auto profiles - assign profile to active application window (not in Wayland [note](https://github.com/AntiMicroX/antimicrox/issues/303)).

 This program is currently supported under various Linux distributions.